hyperledger-labs/minifabric/docs/README.md

 minifab up -i 1.4.4
 ```

-Minifabric supports fabric version 1.4.1 and newer.
-If you switch between fabric
-versions, you will need to run `minifab generate -i` command between your `minifab up -i`
+Minifabric supports fabric release 1.4.1 and newer.
+If you like to switch to another fabric release, you will need to run `minifab cleanup` command, then `minifab up -i x.x.x`
 commands to ensure certs and channel artifacts regenerated correctly.
 For example:

 ```
 minifab up -i 1.4.2
-minifab down
+minifab cleanup
-minifab generate -i 2.0.0
+minifab up -i 2.0.0
-minifab up
 ```

-Notice that there is a `minifab generate` command called between two minifab up commands

 ### Tear down the fabric network:
+You can use one of the two commands below to shut down Fabric network.
 ```
 minifab down
 minifab cleanup
 ```
-The first command simply removes all the docker containers which make up the fabric network.
+The first command simply removes all the docker containers which make up the fabric network, it will NOT remove any certificates or ledger data, you can run `minifab netup` later to restart the whole thing including chaincode containers if there are any.
 The seoncd command remove all the containers and cleanup the working directory

-### The normal process of dealing with Hyperledger Fabric
+### The normal process of working with Hyperledger Fabric
-Working with Hyperledger Fabric can be intimidating at first, this section is to show you the normal process of working with Fabric.
+Working with Hyperledger Fabric can be intimidating at first, the below list is to show you the normal process of working with Fabric.

     1. Stand up a fabric network
     2. Create a channel